Caregiving: Getting Organized and Mobilizing Help

 You can also use websites like Lots a Helping Hands, which provides online tools to help you manage caregiving needs.
 Another great online tool is Sign Up Genius, which enables you to build a customized sign up for anything you may need- from meals to housecleaning to a respite care schedule.
 MyLifeline allows you to build a page that provides updates on the patient's condition to friends and family, as well as creating a needs calendar and other helpful tools.
 Most people who are anxious to help you will appreciate being given a specific task to complete and will feel their own satisfaction in being able to help.

 Remember the phrase, "it takes a village?"
 Successful caregiving requires a group of people to support the primary caregiver.
 Use your networks, neighbors, church groups, friends, and family to help you flourish as a caregiver.
-This village will also help your loved one cope with their own illness and treatment and feel the love of a caring community.
+This village will also help you both one cope with their own illness and treatment and feel the love of a caring community.